 - e.
-Use your demand and supply diagram and/or the schedule to determine the new equilibrium price and quantity traded (assume that the conditions in part c are maintained). - f.
-Predict what might happen to the equilibrium price and quantity traded for Pink Lady apples at QVM based on the following changes in demand and/or supply conditions. - I. A week in summer where the temperature is above 35 degrees everyday - II.
-An increase in prices charged for parking around the QVM - III.
-A shortage of Fuji apples - IV.
-A lack of frosts in the apple growing season due to climate change - V. A decrease in the price of petrol - VI.
-A decision by the Melbourne City Council to renovate the QVM g.
-With reference to relevant factors of demand and supply, explain why the price of organic apples is sometimes 'twice the price paid for conventional apples.'
+Use your demand and supply diagram and/or the schedule to determine the new equilibrium price and quantity traded (assume that the other conditions in part c are maintained). - f.
+Predict what might happen to the equilibrium price and quantity traded for Pink Lady apples at QVM based on the following changes in demand and/or supply conditions. - A lack of frosts across growing regions due to climate change - II.
+A protest organised for the busiest shopping day of the year - III.
+A shortage of pears - IV.
+An increase in the Goods and Services Tax rate from 10% to 20% - V. The closing of the Footscray fruit and vegetable market - VI.
+A strike by public transport workers